Saksham412/Deep-Learning/Neural_Network/README.md

 For the above network:
     W^2_14->Weight of the 1'st neuron of 2'nd layer connecting to 4'th neuron  of 3'rd layer.
+    b_21-> Bias of the 2'nd layer's 1'st neuron.

 # Loss Functions in Neural Network